yanivabir/priza/README.md

 Point of interest:
 - It is coded for clarity and ease of use.
-- Best practices of PTB have been used to make timing as reliable as possible (see outstanding issues below).
+- Best practices of PTB have been used to make timing as reliable as possible.
+- You can choose a frame rate for flipping the screen, thus decrease demand from hardwear and avoid missed frames.
+- Keyboard monitoring is does independently of screen flips, and thus is as accurate as computer allows.
 - To keep everything organized, sub functions are passed all their arguments in one or two structs.

 The logic of the code: